matthewbuchanan/tumblr-kit/README.md

 	$("#posts").getTumblrPosts();

 By default, this loads the 20 most recent posts from the target blog and renders them inside the `#posts` element using the JsRender templates defined in your page.
 When no template ID is specified in the options, the default template naming scheme is expected: `#tmpl-audio`, `#tmpl-chat`, etc.

+If you include an element inside your container with a class of `tumblr-api-loading` it will be hidden on completion of the ajax load.

 ### Options